-We recognize benefit and impact from ecosystems and biodiversity, minimize any negative impact on biodiversity, and fully undertake ecosystem preservation initiatives
+We recognize benefit and impact from ecosystems and biodiversity, minimize any

 Five of our domestic sites in Korea (Suwon, Hwaseong, Giheung, Gumi, Onyang) regularly commission external testing organizations to measure water quality indicators (COD, BOD, pH levels) in their nearby streams as a way to manage their ecological footprint while identifying endangered species in the vicinity of their worksites and striving to protect their habitats.
 Furthermore, they collaborate with local NGOs, employees' families, and local students to preserve the ecosystems of streams.